ocsigen/ocsigen.github.io/_drafts/react-example-todomvc.md

 ### Comparison with Elm implementation

-[Elm](http://elm-lang.org/) is a functional programming language dedicated to web fontend application designed by Evan Czaplicki.
+[Elm](http://elm-lang.org/) is a functional programming language dedicated to web frontend application designed by Evan Czaplicki.
 This example is based on the [Elm TodoMVC implementation](https://github.com/evancz/elm-todomvc).
 It follows the same structure used in [all Elm programs](https://github.com/evancz/elm-architecture-tutorial/): a model, an update function and a view.
 And, like Elm, it also uses the Functional Reactive Programming (FRP) style thanks to the React library and the reactive modules Tyxml_js.R and ReactiveData.

 One major difference is obviously the language.
 But Elm is nonetheless quite understandable for an OCaml software developer, and even more for any Haskell programmer.